IB Diploma Programme: History and background

 In 1968, the IB headquarters were officially established in Geneva for the development and maintenance of the IBDP.
-Alec Peterson became IBO's first director general, and in 1968, twelve schools in twelve countries participated in the IBDP, including UWC Atlantic College and UNIS of New York.
+Alec Peterson became IBO's first director general, and in 1968, twelve schools in twelve countries participated in the IBDP, including Atlantic College in Wales, Ecolint in Geneva, and UNIS of New York City.
 The aim was to "provide an internationally acceptable university admissions qualification suitable for the growing mobile population of young people whose parents were part of the world of diplomacy, international and multi-national organizations."

 The first six years of the IB Diploma Programme, with a limited number of students, are referred to as the "experimental period".
 Each school was to be inspected by ISES or IBO and had to be approved by their government.
 The experimental period ended in 1975, and in that year, the International Baccalaureate North America (IBNA) was established as a separate entity, allowing the funding for implementation of the IBDP to remain in the country rather than being sent to Geneva.
 The first official guide to the programme containing its syllabus and official assessment information was published in 1970 and included the theory of knowledge course.
 The extended essay was introduced in 1978, but creativity, action, service (CAS), although mentioned in guides beforehand, was not specifically identified in the guide until 1989.

 In 1980, responding to criticism that the "internationalism" was Eurocentric, the IB hosted a seminar in Singapore with the goal of incorporating Asian culture and education into the IB curriculum.
 In 1982, the Standing Conference of Heads of IB Schools took steps to modify the Eurocentrism in the curriculum.
 The same year, the Japanese government hosted a science conference for IBO "as a token of Japanese interest in the various dimensions of the IB".

 From the start, all subjects of the IB Diploma Programme were available in English and French, and it was mandatory for all students to study both a first and a second language.
 In 1974, bilingual diplomas were introduced that allowed students to take one or more of their humanities or science subjects in a language other than their first.
 The IB Diploma Programme subjects became available in Spanish in 1983.

 Core requirements and subject groups

+Core requirements

 To be awarded an IB diploma, candidates must fulfill three core requirements, in addition to passing their subject examinations: